benbpyle/sam-rust-sqs-lambda-reader/README.md

 ### Deploy the sample application

-To deploy the application, you need the folllowing tools:
+To deploy the application, you need the following tools:

 ```bash
  sam build
  sam deploy
 ```

 ### Cleanup